(Courtesy of Les Adams)

 The Internet Broadway Database has one play listed for Verna Hillie - "Night of January 16" which ran from September, 1935 through April, 1936 at the Ambassador Theatre, New York City.
 There's some familiar names in the cast including Walter Pidgeon, Robert Shayne (Inspector Henderson on Superman), and B western character actress Sarah Padden: http://ibdb.com/person.php?id=45179

 Above is a 1962 organization chart with Verna as Vice President, Secretary and Treasurer of hubby Dick Linkroum's television production company which was headquartered in New York City.
 This is from the 1962 Radio Annual and Television Year Book (available at the Internet Archive).
-Similar organization charts with Verna are in the 1961 and 1963 Radio Annuals.
+Similar organization charts with Verna are in the 1961 and 1963 editions of the Radio Annual.

 (Courtesy of Les Adams)